jamesETF/ethicalfrenchienew/content/blog/increase-french-bulldog-lifespan.md

 fragment = "blog"
 page_type = "blog"
 summary = "We all want our canine companions to be around as long as possible.
-Increase your French Bulldogs Life expectancy by following these simple steps." title = "How to Increase French Bulldog Lifespan" [asset] image = "/images/French-bulldog-excercise-1.jpg" [sidebar]
+Increase your French Bulldogs Life expectancy by following these simple steps." title = "How to Increase French Bulldog Lifespan With These Simple Steps" [asset] image = "/images/French-bulldog-excercise-1.jpg" [sidebar]